 Dreamy Fusible Fleece SLG106 and SLG1061

-– Order using the ‘Buy Now’ button below.
+– The pattern is available now!
+Order using the ‘Buy Now’ button below.

 Like and share this post with your stitchy friends.

 Join me in the Lazy Girl community on Facebook here: Facebook Lazy Girl

 Pin this image to your Pinterest board to save this idea.
 Follow me on Pinterest here